 8. Identification – The participant will secure valid identification in the form of a driver’s license, DMV identification, social services identification, employment ID, military ID, passport or other official picture identification.

-9. Curfew – Participants are required to return to and remain in their homes from 9:45pm-5:30am during Phase I, unless employed during these hours and approved by the HCDC Team.
+9. Curfew – Participants have varying curfews based on their phase level.
+They are required to return to and remain in their homes at the designated curfew, unless employed during these hours.

 10. Home-Visits – The HCDC Team will visit and inspect each participant’s home and place of employment to ensure compliance with the Drug Court Contract.